belbert/VCVTB/README.md

 - 14/03/2017: AIVC workshop on IAQ metrics in Brussels: Birth of the current version of VCTVB with AFN calculations in every timestep, and inclusion of detailed user behaviour.

-- 01/01/2014: Start of PhD Research Project at Vrije Universiteit Brussel.
+- 01/01/2014: Start of PhD Research at Vrije Universiteit Brussel after having worked as an architect for two years.

 Points of Attention
 --------------------------